BitcoinDesign/Guide/guide/private-key-management/cloud-backup.md

 - [Photon SDK](https://photonsdk.org) - for use by other wallets, in development
 - [Casa](https://keys.casa)
 - [Pine](https://pine.pm ) - Lightning, beta

-{% include tip/open.html label="Encrypted Cloud Backups" %}

-You can provide an extra layer of security for the user's private key by encrypting it before sending it to the cloud.
-One option would be for the user to choose an encryption passphrase.
-Another would be to have a third-party hold the encryption key so that neither the cloud provider nor the encryption key holder would have access to all the information to use the private key.
-See [this article](https://blog.keys.casa/casa-keymaster-security-mobile-key-overview/) for an example.

-{% include tip/close.html %}

 ---